lilaxuan/Password-Management-System/README.md

 ### After refactoring:
-`npm install` in backend dir and frontend dir in backend dir: `npm run dev` (concurrently \"npm run dev -w backend\" \"npm run dev -w frontend\") run backend and frontend concurrently in frontend dir: `npm run dev` (concurrently \"npm run dev -w backend\" \"npm run dev -w frontend\") run backend and frontend concurrently
+`npm install` in backend dir and frontend dir in backend dir: `npm run dev` in frontend dir: `npm run dev`
+Alternatively, in root dir, run `npm run dev` to concurrently start the server and render the front end!

+Minimic deployment locally:
+in root dir: `npm install` `npm run build` `npm run dev`

 #### 2.2 Create a DB instance on MongoDB Altas (No need to pre-set the schema when creating the DB & the table will be automatically created once we insert a new record to the DB; If we want to change the schema in the code, then we need to delete the table in db to re-generate a new one)